coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 your target.
 This provokes an attack of opportunity from your target as normal for unarmed attacks.

-If your attack succeeds, make a Strength check opposed by the defender's Dexterity or Strength check (whichever ability score has the higher modifier).
-A combatant gets a +4 bonus for every size category he is larger than Medium or a --4 penalty for every size category he is smaller than Medium.
+If your attack succeeds, make a Strength check opposed by the defender’s Dexterity or Strength check (whichever ability score has the higher modifier).
+A combatant gets a +4 bonus for every size category he is larger than Medium or a –4 penalty for every size category he is smaller than Medium.
 The defender gets a +4 bonus on his check if he has more than two legs or is otherwise more stable than a normal humanoid.
 If you win, you trip the defender.
 If you lose, the defender may immediately react and make a Strength check opposed by your Dexterity or Strength check to try to trip you.

-*Avoiding Attacks of Opportunity:* If you have the Improved Trip feat, or if you are tripping with a weapon (see below), you don't provoke an attack of opportunity for making a trip attack.
+*Avoiding Attacks of Opportunity:* If you have the Improved Trip feat, or if you are tripping with a weapon (see below), you don’t provoke an attack of opportunity for making a trip attack.

 **Being Tripped (Prone):** A tripped character is prone.
 Standing up is